2023- 2024 Board Members

 Karen Wasser Beraha–Karen has lived in Providence since 1985.
 She has three sons who graduated from Alperin Schechter Day School prior to enrollment at Classical High School.
 Her previous volunteer activities include the Camp JORI board, and the board of Temple Emanu-El.
 She has served on numerous committees at the Jewish Federation of Rhode Island, Alperin Schechter Day School and Temple Emanu-El.
 Karen is a retired Pediatric Nurse Practitioner and worked as a pediatric nurse and nurse practitioner in Illinois, Missouri, Rhode Island, and Massachusetts.
 She enjoys cooking, reading, exercising, relaxing at the beach, and spending time with her grandchildren.

-Lesley Bogad, Vice President – Lesley Bogad is the proud, single parent of Micah J, a JCDS fifth grader.
+Lesley Bogad, Vice President – Lesley Bogad is the proud, single parent of Micah J, a recent JCDSRI graduate.
 For the past 20 years, she has made a career in teacher education at Rhode Island College where she is professor and chair of Educational Studies, affiliated faculty in Gender and Women’s Studies, and the co-Director of the Youth Development program.
 Her academic work focuses on schooling for social justice and building community.
 Lesley is a California native, an avid gardener, and a Jewish day school alum.
 Her superpowers include making beautiful tables in Google Docs, helping teachers and students find their “why,” and quoting Hamilton lyrics.

-Brauna Doidge – Brauna grew up in Toronto, Ontario and has been living in Providence, RI for the past eight years with her husband, Paul Nahme, and their three kids, Eli, Benjy and Clara.
+Brauna Doidge – Brauna grew up in Toronto, Ontario and has been living in Providence, RI for the past nine years with her husband, Paul Nahme, and their three kids, Eli, Benjy and Clara.
 Benjy and Clara are current students at JCDRSI and Eli is a recent graduate.
-Brauna is trained as an attorney and has worked in law, non-profit management and now works as the Senior Director of Finance and Administration at the Dorot Foundation.
-Brauna recently finished serving a 3 year term as president of Congregation Beth Sholom.
-She remains a board member at Congregation Beth Sholom and will be serving on the board of the Jewish Alliance as well as JCDSRI.
+Brauna is trained as an attorney and now serves as COO of the Dorot Foundation.
+Along with serving as Secretary of the JCDSRI board, she is Treasurer of the Jewish Alliance board.
+She loves working with the JCDSRI board and staff.oard of the Jewish Alliance as well as JCDSRI.
 She is looking forward to learning from the JCDSRI board!